aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 dense embeddings of the text.
 A key design requirement of the vector store is that it should allow a fast similarity search of the stored text with the input query.
-There are two widely used vector dataabaes: FAISS from Meta [8] and Chroma [10].
+There are two widely used vector dataabaes: FAISS from Meta and Chroma.
 It is important to note thats the input query and the documents in the database are compared based off of the numerical embeddings.
 This is unlike other word-based frequency matching methods such as TF-IDF.